engineering-collaboration/book/docs/book/collaborating-within-a-codebase/README.md

 Part two of this book covers the day-to-day processes for streamlining technical product development.
 It focuses on a solid foundation of CI/CD which can be extended by our organization.
 Utilizing automation we can <!-- vale write-good.Weasel = NO -->significantly<!-- vale write-good.Weasel = YES --> reduce cognitive load and ensure consistent deliveries of our product.

 The practices covered in this part may be extended beyond our engineering departments.
-Our mantra is to do less, but inversely do the hard work to make things <!-- vale alex.Condescending = NO -->simple<!-- vale alex.Condescending = YES -->.
+Our mantra is to do less, but inversely do the hard work to make things simple.

 !!! note "Rewrite progress"